• Skip to primary navigation

 The Solution(s) for iPhone Not Charging

-So if like me, your iPhone is not taking a charge there are a few things to do before you chuck the thing out the window (or worse, pay for a visit or replacement part with Apple Support.)
+If your iPhone is not taking a charge, there are a few things to do before you chuck the thing out the window (or worse, pay for a visit or replacement part with Apple Support).
 For most of us, charging problems result from a blockage in the lighting port.
-Like the now defunct headphone jack, the lightning port tends to collect lint, dust, and other debris from your pocket, handbag, or wherever you store it.
+Like the now-defunct headphone jack, the lightning port tends to collect lint, dust, and other debris from your pocket, handbag, or wherever you store it.

 And it’s usually not very obvious.
 The lightning port is pretty darn small and with the naked eye doesn’t look like much more than a dark hole.
 So things often block our port without us even realizing it, until the inevitable arrives and our iDevices won’t charge.